We need to join a church that suits our real needs.

 3.3 Types of services offered

 Services in traditional churches (including Catholic) are usually formalised and follow set routines, i.e. ‘spontaneity’ is limited throughout services.
 They are usually ‘cool, calm and collected’.
 Therefore, services are often limited in their passion and excitement.
 Hmmm … yes … they can be a bit ‘flat’ at times, as far as I am concerned at least.
-But I can personally put up with that, because I am a ‘thinker’ myself, and their theological outlook fits my personality.
+But I can personally put up with that, because I am a ‘thinker’ myself, and the basis of their theological outlook fits with my personality.

-Note however, that some of these traditional Protestant and Catholic churches DO offer services relative to the ‘Charismatic movement‘ and these are discussed later in this article.
+Note too, that some of these traditional Protestant and Catholic churches DO offer services relative to the ‘Charismatic movement‘ and these are discussed later in this article.
 Those particular churches generally deliver a bit more ‘energy’ and emotion in their related services.
 God’s presence, in the ‘person of the Holy Spirit‘, is certainly more obvious in these types of services as well.
-And yes, old auditor me, really does mean that!
+And yes, ‘old auditor me’ really does mean that!
 The next article in this section of the website, “Experiencing the Holy Spirit” expands on that aspect.
 Remember though it can take a few enquiries to find traditional/ mainline churches that offer these so-called “Charismatic” services in your area, i.e. locally.

 4. EVANGELICAL PROTESTANT CHURCHES